-The Company's financial instruments consist of cash, accounts receivable, loan receivable, accounts payable, accrued liabilities, convertible debentures and short-term loans.
+The Company's financial instruments consist of cash, accounts receivable, loan receivable, line of credit, due to related parties, accounts payable, accrued liabilities, convertible debentures and short-term loans.
 Unless otherwise noted, it is management's opinion that the Company is not exposed to any significant interest, currency or credit risks arising from these financial instruments.